idseefeld/UmbracoAzureBlobStorage/README.md

 Regret
 -------
 Sorry, but I deleted the repository inadvertently.
 I put the main data back on github.
-However, the forks are no longer connect to main repo (upstream) and the issues are gone.
+However, the forks are no longer connected to main repo (upstream) and the issues are gone.